-Although many people report whiplash injuries in the days and weeks after car wrecks, they don’t always treat them with the seriousness they deserve.
-The neck and back is a sensitive area.
+Although many people report whiplash injuries in the days and weeks after car wrecks, they don’t always treat them with the seriousness they deserve. the neck and back is a sensitive area.
 Never discount potential complications after whiplash injuries.
-If another driver caused your injury you should talk to a lawyer as soon as possible about your rights.
+If another driver caused your injury you should talk to a Maryland personal injury lawyer as soon as possible about your rights.
 Keep reading from Baltimore whiplash injury lawyer Randolph Rice about how to treat whiplash and neck injuries after an accident in Maryland.

 Whiplash is an injury to the neck caused by sudden, rapid back-and-forth movements of the neck or head.
 Rear-end accidents are the most common cause of whiplash injuries.
 When another car or truck hits you from behind your head can be pushed forward rapidly and snap back as your seatbelt or an airbag abruptly stops the forward movement.

 The motion is compared to that of a bullwhip which is why the injury is called whiplash.
 Although the name accurately describes the motion, it is not the technical term for the injury. the technical term for whiplash is hyperextension and hyperflexion.
 Hyperextension is when your neck whips backward; hyperflexion is when it jerks forward.

 According to SpineUniverse, about 3 million people suffer from whiplash every year in the United States.
 Although car accidents are the leading cause of whiplash the injury can also be caused by: